Kaya-Kaya/UnityTools/README.md

 Tools to make development in Unity quicker.

 Set-Up:
-- Download the repository.
+- Download the repository
-- Extract it.
+- Extract it
-- Copy the UnityTools folder into your Unity project.
+- Copy the UnityTools folder into your Unity project